bsmth/content/files/en-us/web/svg/reference/attribute/xml_colon_space/index.md

 {{Deprecated_Header}}

-SVG supports the built-in XML **`xml:space`** attribute to handle whitespace characters inside elements.
+The SVG **`xml:space`** attribute is a built-in XML attribute that handles whitespace characters inside elements.
 Child elements inside an element may also have an `xml:space` attribute that overrides the parent's one.

 > [!NOTE]
 > Instead of using the `xml:space` attribute, use the {{cssxref("white-space")}} CSS property.